AkramBoughrira/AoufiSoft/README.md

 # AoufiSoft
-it's a personal website which represent a stock managemen' software
+it's a personal website which represent a stock management's software